 1. Preheat your oven to 200°C/Fan 180°C/Gas 6.
 Trim and peel the onion then slice it into thin wedges.
 Pop in a large roasting tin.
 Peel the sweet potatoes and chop them into small chunks.
 Add to the tin.
 Rinse the mushrooms and tear them into small pieces.
 Add to the tin.
 Peel the garlic cloves and finely chop them.
 Add to the tin with 1½ tbsp oil and a generous pinch of salt and pepper.
 Toss to coat the veg in the oil and seasoning.
 Make sure it’s spread out in one layer across the bottom of the tin.
 Roast for 30 mins till the veg are tender and caramelised.

 5. Place the pastry round on the baking tray.
 Spoon the roast veg mix over the pastry, leaving a 4-5cm border around it.
 Fold the pastry up over the filling, leaving a gap in the middle.

 6. Crack the egg into a bowl and beat it.
-Brush it all over the pastry to glaze it, then slide the galette into the oven and bake for 40-45 mins till golden brown and crisp.
+Brush it all over the pastry to glaze it, then slide the galette into the oven and bake for 40-45 mins till golden brown and crisp

 7. While the galette bakes, make the gravy.
 Fill and boil your kettle.
 Crumble the vegetable stock cube into a measuring jug and stir in 800ml hot water from the kettle to dissolve it.